 It means rewiring the way we think.

-And learning to put ourselves first in a world that’s told us not to.
+And finally putting ourselves first in a world that’s conditioned us to come last.

 Why Chasing Male Approval Feels So Normal